ajithsolomonsekar/sellics.casestudy/README.md

 # Sellics CaseStudy for Search Ranking Index API

-[Spring Boot](http://projects.spring.io/spring-boot/) application that ingests and processes csv file from S3 bucket, and presents the results through a smart ranking index REST API that help retailers make sense of this data as follows:
+[Spring Boot](http://projects.spring.io/spring-boot/) application that ingests and processes csv file from S3 bucket, and presents the results through REST APIs that help retailers make sense of this data as follows:

 * a time series containing the individual ranks for an ASIN, for a certain keyword
 * a time series containing the aggregated ranks for all ASINs for a certain keyword